zaufi/zaufi.github.com/_posts/2013-09-18-uefi-kernel-boot.md

         CONFIG_EFI=y
         CONFIG_EFI_STUB=y

-        CONFIG_CMDLINE_BOOL=y
-        CONFIG_CMDLINE="root=/dev/sdb3 ro"
-    provide your real root partition instead of `sdb3`, as well as add your other kernel options. **The builtin command line is important option!** It is the only (known to me) way to pass required parameters to the kernel (at least on my Asus laptop, w/ damn ugly UI in UEFI configuration page).
 3. compile your EFI ready kernel
 4. copy kernel image (`bzImage`) to the `/EFI/` directory on the `EFI System` partition.
 Let it be just `/EFI/kernel.efi`.